 I was hungry to connect with this precious heart in person.

-But on this day, I risked the “no” and offered a respite after Bettie’s appointment.
+On this day, I risked the “no” and offered a respite after Bettie’s appointment.
 I was keenly aware that she might not come, that the appointment and the trip might prove too taxing.
-She might not come, but I baked cookies, an intentional kindness I have offered in my past life —- the one where I was the healthy, church girl who always brought a homemade goodie to share, so that I might be admired for being so thoughtful and on top of things.
+She might not come, but I baked cookies, an intentional kindness I had often offered in my past life —- the one where I was the healthy church girl who always brought a homemade goodie to share, so that I might be admired for being so thoughtful and on top of things.

 OUR HUSBANDS RADIATE LOVE THROUGH KINDNESS